Press Enter to search or ESC to close

 Dough Doesn’t Rise

-A common cause for this problem is old yeast.
+A common cause for this problem is traditional yeast.
 For best results, use quality yeast, checking the use by date before purchasing.
 Also, make certain you purchase the correct type of yeast for the recipe.
 If, for example, you try to use quick rising yeast when the recipe calls for active dry yeast, you may run into problems.

 Store yeast in the refrigerator.